March 21, 2024 | Mark Paradies

 • Management Systems.

-If a category is indicated by one of the 15 questions, the investigator uses evidence in a process of elimination and selection guided by the questions in the Root Cause Tree® Dictionary.
+If one of the 15 questions indicates a category, the investigator uses evidence in a process of elimination and selection guided by the questions in the Root Cause Tree® Dictionary.

 The investigator uses evidence to work their way down the tree until root causes are discovered under the indicated categories or until that category is eliminated.
 Here’s the Human Engineering Basic Cause Category with one root cause (Lights NI).